-The Environmental Protection (Overseas Territories) Order (1988) prevents the dumping of waste from any vessel within 12NM of Ascension and any British flagged vessel or vessel that has loaded on Ascension within 200NM of the island.
+The Environmental Protection (Overseas Territories) Order (1988) prevents the dumping of waste from any vessel within 12NM of Ascension and any British flagged vessel within 200NM of the island.

-The Ballast Water Management Convention requires that vessels flagged to a signatory state cannot discharge ballast water within 200NM of a port and by 2024 must implement a ballast water management plan.
+Vessels flagged to countries that have ratified the Ballast Water Management Convention cannot discharge ballast water within 200NM of the coast and by 2024 must implement a ballast water management plan.
 Neither the UK nor the USA have currently ratified the convention.